 Dumbbell Step Ups

-High step-ups target the back of the leg but they also mimic a deep squat position in the decent which makes them a great exercise to help with range of motion and train the legs unilaterally.
+High step-ups target the back of the leg but they also mimic a deep squat position in the descent, which makes them a great exercise to help with range of motion and train the legs unilaterally.

 When done in a controlled manner, dumbbell step-ups hit the legs hard.